 The or_insert method on Entry is defined to return a mutable reference to the value for the corresponding Entry key if that key exists, and if not, it inserts the parameter as the new value for this key and returns a mutable reference to the new value.
 This technique is much cleaner than writing the logic ourselves and, in addition, plays more nicely with the borrow checker.

 Running the code in Listing 8-24 will print {"Yellow": 50, "Blue": 10}.
 The first call to entry will insert the key for the Yellow team with the value 50 because the Yellow team doesn’t have a value already.
-The second call to entry will not change the hash map because the Blue team already has the value 10.
+The second call to entry will not change the hash map, because the Blue team already has the value 10.

 Updating a Value Based on the Old Value